metablaster/WindowsFirewallRuleset/docs/README.md

 localhost by design requires working WinRM and PS remoting configuration as well.

-Before remote deployment can be performed, remote computer (server) needs to be configured to accept connection, example on how to establish SSL connection as follows:
+Before remote deployment can be performed, remote computer (server) needs to be configured to accept connection, example on how to establish SSL connection is as follows:

 To allow execution, configure WinRM service and remote registry on server computer by running: